Delta SkyMiles® Platinum American Express Card review

 Pros

-• Earn 50,000 bonus miles after you spend $3,000 in purchases on your new card in your first six months.
+• Earn 60,000 bonus miles after you spend $3,000 in eligible purchases on your new card in your first six months of card membership.

 • Earn 3X the miles on purchases directly with Delta as well as on purchases directly with hotels and 2X the miles on purchases at restaurants (including delivery and takeout in the U.S.) and at U.S. supermarkets.
 Earn 1X mile on all other eligible purchases.